Efesencan/BU-Cloud-Computing/README.md

     * Given a collection of plugins which is  represented with graphs in ChRIS UI, check whether all plugins can be executed in the selected compute environment.

-    * Addition and management of users of the system.

     * For a collection of plugins in a graph, and for a given cost function (i.e: “fastest”, “cheapest”), assign each plugin to the compute environment that satisfies the   requirements for that plugin

     * View the number of GPUs, CPU threads, or amount of RAM directly from the workflow creator within the ChRIS project front end.
-Increase/Decrease the parameters if desired.

     * Understand whether the space of the remote environment is sufficient or not to run the pipeline and generate analytical reports.

-* The back end should access the plugins and the environmental requirements of the app and provide that information to the front end in a fast and efficient way.
+* The backend should access the plugins and the environmental requirements of the app and provide that information to the front end in a fast and efficient way.

-* The API in the backend should be able to assign the plugins to the compute environment given the cost function in a most efficient way.
+* The backend should be able to assign the plugins to the compute environment given the cost function in a most efficient way.

-* The back end should be able to feed information to the front end via an API on whether the defined environment was sufficient to run a plugin or pipeline (a series of plugins).
+* The backend should be able to feed information to the front end via an API on whether the defined environment was sufficient to run a plugin or pipeline (a series of plugins).

 # Not Guaranteed:

 * Checking local computing resources for a list of computing nodes (iterative design);